 Workshop date: 15/06/2016

-Venue: University of Salerno, Rome
+Venue: University of Salerno, Fisciano (SA), Italy

-A maximum of 20 candidates will be accepted until the workshop is full.
+A maximum of 20 candidates will be accepted.
 Priority will be given to candidates from ELIXIR-ITA member institutions (see the list at the bottom).

 Should you have any question, do not hesitate to contact the ELIXIR-ITA training coordinator, Dr Allegra Via, at allegra.via@uniroma1.it or elixir.ita.training@gmail.com.